A band so great, it's only appropriate that nobody's ever heard of them.

 it to do things that basic pop song structure isn't supposed to do, Polvo have

-always been on the ball and ahead of their game and at the top of the league
+always been 'on the ball' and 'ahead of their game' and 'at the top of the league'

-and never once having trouble with Phil Niekro's infamous knuckleball,
+and 'never once having trouble with Phil Niekro's infamous knuckleball,'

 rivalled only by